 This also includes being vigilant about not using slave labour within any part of your supply chain & paying a fair living wage to suppliers globally.

-A by-product of considering sustainability is that you can make your business a more attractive organisation to work for & improve brand reputation – employees are increasingly looking at the environmental/sustainability of potential employers (something Gen Z cares about, in particular).
+A by-product of considering sustainability is that you can make your business a more attractive organisation to work for & improve brand reputation.
+Employees - especially younger employees - are increasingly looking at the environmental/sustainability of potential employers.

 Governance pillar

-Get ahead of the curve – ESG isn’t yet officially regulated for small businesses, although things are slowly moving that way.
-Stay one step ahead of competitors by being forward-thinking and implementing sustainable governance policies and reporting earlier on.
+ESG isn’t yet officially regulated for small businesses, although things are slowly moving that way.
+What’s more, the impact on SMEs of larger businesses is already being felt.

-Taking steps now to consider organisational governance will boost business success ten-fold later on – in terms of investment, policy & getting ahead of the curve (in case of future potential regulation for small businesses).
+Taking steps now to consider organisational governance will boost business success later on – in terms of investment, policy & getting ahead of the curve in case of future potential regulation for small businesses.

 Implementing an ESG strategy

 ESG shouldn’t simply be a ‘tick-box’ exercise for businesses.
 To succeed with implementing successful ESG policies, business leaders & employees alike need to ask themselves how they can improve sustainability – and have more awareness of their social responsibilities.
-Within your business, you could get employees involved by appointing sustainability ambassadors, for example.
+Could you – for example – get employees involved by appointing sustainability ambassadors?

-This needs to be an all-in approach, rather than filtering from the top – true success is achieved when the entire business is aware of and engaged with the ESG strategy.
+This needs to be an all-in approach, rather than filtering from the top – you’ll only see true success when everyone is aware of and engaged with your ESG strategy.

 Breathe’s eco-friendly HR software saves customers 3.8 million sheets of paper each year – that’s the equivalent of 477 trees.
 Trial for free, today.